xolox/vim-session/README.md

     Type number and <Enter> or click with mouse (empty cancels):

+If the session you're trying to open is already active in another Vim instance you'll get a warning and nothing happens.
+You can use use a bang (!) as in `:OpenSession! ...` to ignore the warning and open the session anyway.

-Note that when you use a bang (!) right after the command name existing tab pages and windows are closed, discarding any changes in the files you were editing!
+Note also that when you use a bang (!) right after the command name existing tab pages and windows are closed, discarding any changes in the files you were editing!

 ### The `:CloseSession` command

 This command closes all but the current tab page and window and then edits a new, empty buffer.
-If a session is loaded when you execute this command the plug-in will first ask you whether you want to save the session.
+If a session is loaded when you execute this command the plug-in will first ask you whether you want to save that session.

 Note that when you use a bang (!) right after the command name existing tab pages and windows are closed, discarding any changes in the files you were editing!

+### The `:DeleteSession` command

+Using this command you can delete any of the sessions created by this plug-in.
+If the session you are trying to delete is currently active in another Vim instance you'll get a warning and nothing happens.
+You can use use a bang (!) as in `:DeleteSession! ...` to ignore the warning and delete the session anyway.

+Note that this command only deletes the session script, it leaves your open tab pages and windows exactly as they were.

 ## Options